devlouisc/kake/README.md

 # Task Running

-Kake comes with some standard tasks:
+Kake comes with some standard task:

 - clean
 - compile